1967 Chevrolet Chevelle SS 396 with Marina Blue metallic body-colour wheels and F70-14 special nylon Red Stripe

 1963 Chrysler Turbine Car with body-colour Turbine Bronze wheel covers.

 Mercedes-Benz 230 SL with body-colour Blue Metallic wheels and wheel covers.
 If a Mercedes was equipped with a contrasting-colour roof or hardtop, the wheels would remain body-colour, but the wheel covers would be finished to match the colour of the top.

 1964 Imperial Crown with body-colour Royal Ruby metallic wheel cover centres

 1965 Chevrolet Chevelle Super Sport with Gold Stripe tyres.
 Gold accented tyres were introduced by Chevrolet as an option for the 1965 Corvette.
 A few months later they were also included in the Z16 396 package for the Chevelle Super Sport.
-Firestone was the sole supplier of the 14″ Chevelle tyres while the larger Corvette 15″ wheels were wrapped with Firestone Super Sports or Goodyear Power Cushions.
+Firestone was the sole supplier of the 14″ Chevelle tyres while the larger Corvette 15″ wheels came wrapped in either Firestone Super Sports or Goodyear Power Cushions.

 1965 Plymouth Barracuda Formula S with Goodyear Blue Streak blue stripe tyres.

 1966 Pontiac GTO with Red Line tyres and optional matching red polyethylene wheelhouse inserts.
 Red-accented sidewalls were first seen on the Pegaso Z-102 Cupola at the 1953 New York Motor Show, but the first mass-produced red line tyre was the U.S. Royal SS-800 Red Streak developed for the 1964 GTO.

 1966 Chevrolet Corvette Sting Ray with Gold Stripe tyres on optional cast aluminium centre-lock wheels